Osiris-Team/PayHook/README.md

 - Clone this repository.
 - Run the [MainTest](https://github.com/Osiris-Team/PayHook/blob/main/src/test/java/com/osiris/payhook/MainTest.java)
   class from your IDE (full example of a working application that integrates PayHook).
-- Make sure to have business accounts at your desired payment processors and enter the sandbox/test credentials into `test-credentials.yml` (also create an [ngrok](ngrok.com) account, which is needed to tunnel/forward the webhook events from a public domain/ip to your current computer).
+- The first run will fail, but create a `test-credentials.yml` where you must enter your desired payment processors sandbox/test credentials (also create an [ngrok](ngrok.com) account, which is needed to tunnel/forward the webhook events from a public domain/ip to your current computer).
-- Enter `help` for a list of available commands once initialised.
+- Rerun the MainTest and enter `help` for a list of available commands once initialised.

 ## Real-world usages